equenum/web_diffy/README.md

 - Add sorting to all the endpoints.
 - Enable attribute based endpoint validation when dotnet 10 comes out.
 - Add sorting criteria with sortBy.
+- Persist UI user settings in the database?